nvdb-vegdata/nvdbtransportportal/los3.md

 # Category:  Road network and regulations

+This is the **subset of** the Norwegian data within the within the NAP - category _Road network and regulations_ that resides within the [Norwegian road data base (NVDB)](http://nvdbtransportportal.vegdata.no/).
+The NVDB subset is available through our [API](./index.md) as well as our popular web application [vegkart](vegkart.md).

+Please visit the main NAP site [http://transportportal.no category: Road and road regulations](https://nap.fellesdatakatalog.brreg.no/?losTheme=trafikk-og-transport%2Fveg-og-vegregulering) for a complete view of the data available within this category.

-The Norwegian data within the NAP - category _Road network and regulations_ consists of the [road network](./konsept5_network.md) and the list of features described below.
+The NVDB data consists of the [road network](./konsept5_network.md) and the list of features described below.
 All data reside within the Norwegian road data base (NVDB), and are available through our [API](./index.md) as well as our popular web application [vegkart](vegkart.md).

 ### The road network